 Linseed oil is a mixture of fatty acids, proteins, waxes and antioxidants.
-Of these, only the fatty acids have the desired properties for linseed-oil paints and impregnation oils.
-All other components of the linseed oil worsen the end result.
+Of these, only the unsaturated fatty acids have the properties necessary for linseed oil paints and impregnation oils.
+All other components of the linseed oil impair the end result.

-Linseed oil was refined in a comparable way, to create the best linseed oil paints and linseed oils, until the mid-20th century.
-The process was very time-consuming, and quickly forgotten about once the synthetic paints made their breakthrough.
+Linseed oil was refined in a comparable way to make the best linseed oil paints and linseed oils until the mid-20th century.
+The process was very time consuming, and it fell into oblivion after the synthetic paints had made their breakthrough.

 The chemistry of drying oils

-Linseed oil contains two drying fatty acids: linoleic acid, whose molecules contain two double-binding between oxygen atoms, and linolenic acid, containing two.
-These can create molecular chains of a practically unlimited length, i.e., be polymerised, by oxidation.
+Linseed oil contains two drying fatty acids: linoleic acid, the molecules of which contain two double bonds between oxygen atoms, and linolenic acid, which contains three.
+These can create molecular chains of practically unlimited length, polymerize, by oxidation.

-For instance, an oxygen atom in e.g. the air creates a bridge between two fatty acid molecules by attaching to one of the bindings in a double-binding with oxygen atoms in either end.
+An oxygen atom in e.g. the air creates a bridge between two fatty acid molecules by bonding to one of the bonds of a double bond between oxygen atoms in each molecule.
 Thereby the fatty acid molecules are united into a bigger molecule.
-Since the linoleic acid can bridge two other fatty acid molecules and the linolenic acid can bridge into three, the polymerisation can continue until giant molecules have formed.
+Since the linoleic acid can bond to two other fatty acid molecules and the linolenic acid can bond to three, the polymerization can continue until giant molecules have formed.
 The end result is an elastic polymer called linoxyn.

-Linseed oil also contains oleic acid, whose molecules contain a double-binding between oxygen atoms.
-It can only build one oxygen bridge onto another fatty acid molecule, and therefore can become part of giant linoleic and linolenic molecules, but not form giant molecules on its own.
+Linseed oil also contains oleic acid, the molecules of which contain one double bond between oxygen atoms.
+It can form only one oxygen bond with another fatty acid molecule, and therefore can become part of giant molecules of linoleic and linolenic acid, but cannot form giant molecules on its own.

-All other components of the linseed oil mess up the drying, colour durability, durability and mould resistance in oils and paints.
-Read more on this below.
+All other components of linseed oil impair the drying, colour fastness, durability and mould resistance in oils and paints.

-Components harmful to linseed oil paints as well as to impregnation- and polishing oils
+Components detrimental to linseed oil paints as well as to impregnation- and polishing oils

-The tendency of linoleic and linolenic acids to polymerise with oxygen threatens the growability of the seed.
-Therefore, the linseed creates antioxidants, primarily tocopherol (i.e., vitamin E), are formed in the seed.
+The tendency of linoleic and linolenic acids to polymerize with oxygen constitutes a threat to the germinability of the seed.
+Therefore, antioxidants, primarily tocopherol (i.e., vitamin E), are formed in the seed.

 Unless the antioxidants are removed, the linseed oil paint takes a week or longer to dry, often incompletely.
-This problem can be solved by adding a desiccate, usually cobolt zirconium carboxylate.
-This makes the oil not dry all the way through but just on the surface: “skin-drying”.
-Therefore 2-butanone oxime is often added to combat the drying on the surface.
+This problem can be addressed by adding a siccative, usually cobalt zirconium carboxylate.
+This makes the paint skin, i.e., not dry all the way through but only on the surface.
+To counteract skinning, 2-butanone oxime is often added.

-Adding chemicals such as these have varying results.
-The presence of antioxidants is the reason why linseed oil paint work manuals usually state that one should paint very thin coats, that one should not paint in sunlight and only during warm seasons, and that linseed-oil paint dries much slower than alkyd paints (read more on this below).
+The success with these chemical additives varies.
+The presence of antioxidants is the reason why linseed oil paint work manuals usually state that one should paint very thin coats; that one should not paint in sunlight, and only during the warm season, and that linseed oil paint dries much slower than alkyd paint (read more on alkyds below).

-Selder & Co. have solved this problem by removing the antioxidants.
+Selder & Company has solved this problem by removing the antioxidants.

 Linseed oil contains beta-carotene, an antioxidant that turns yellow over time.
-This permanent yellowing should not be confused with the photo-chromaticity of linseed oil, i.e., it yellows in darkness and fades in a few hours when exposed to light.
+This permanent yellowing should not be confused with the photochromicity of linseed oil, i.e., it yellows in darkness and whitens in a few hours when exposed to light.

-Selder & Co. have solved the problem of permanent yellowing by removing the beta-carotene.
+Selder & Company has solved this problem by removing the beta-carotene.

 Saturated fatty acids

-Linseed oil contains two saturated fatty acids: stearine and palmitid acid.
-These do not dry, as they do not contain double-bindings between oxygen atoms.
-Instead, they go rancid, react with water and nourish micro-organisms.
-Therefore, manufacturers of linseed-oil paints often add mouldicide.
-Additionally, stearine and palmitid acid breaks down quickly, which leads to degradation of the binder and exposure of the bare pigments, which in turn leads to “chalking” paint.
-Linseed oil paint work manuals often state that the paint has to be “freshened” from time to time.
+Linseed oil contains two saturated fatty acids, stearic and palmitic acid.
+These do not dry, as they do not contain double bonds between oxygen atoms.
+Instead, they go rancid, react with water and nourish microorganisms.
+Therefore, manufacturers of linseed oil paints often add a fungicide.

-Selder & Co. have solved this problem by removing these fatty acids.
+Selder & Company has solved this problem by removing these fatty acids.

-Waxes on the seed-coating turn into a sticky gel when exposed to water.
-That is how linseeds spread: the sticky seeds attach themselves to passing animals.
-When oils, varnishes or paints that contain these waxes are exposed to moisture, white spots of gel, which can be wiped off with a finger or a cloth, appear on the surface.
+Waxes on the seed coat turn into a sticky gel with water.
+This enables linseed to stick to passing animals and spread with them.
+When oils, varnishes or paints that contain such waxes are exposed to moisture, white spots of gel, which can be wiped off with a finger or a cloth, appear on the surface.

-Selder & Co. have solved this problem by removing the waxes.
+Selder & Company has solved this problem by removing the waxes.

-Proteins provide excellent nourishment for all living organisms and dissolve easily.
-This is the most important factor in the bio-degradation of linseed oil.
+Proteins provide excellent nourishment for all living organisms and decompose easily.
+This is the most important ingredient in the biological decomposition of linseed oil.

-Selder & Co. have solved this problem by removing the proteins.
+Selder & Company has solved this problem by removing the proteins.

-Alkyd oil paints = polyester = a plastic
+Alkyd oil paints are made with polyester, a plastic

-Quote from The Swedish National Heritage Board, Materials guide (our translation): “During some time, alkyd oil paints were used for restorations, replacing linseed oil paints.
-But although the drying times were shorter and they were more durable [NOTE: compared to linseed oil paints made from UNREFINED linseed oil - i.e., this does NOT pertain to Selder linseed oil paints!], the alkyd paints had difficulty meeting the required standards for adequate penetration, elasticity and an authentic appearance during aging and degradation.”
+Quote from The Swedish National Heritage Board, Materials guide (our translation): “During some time, alkyd oil paints were used for restorations as a substitute for linseed oil paint.
+But although the drying times were shorter and they had better impact resistance [NOTE: compared to linseed oil paints made from UNREFINED linseed oil - i.e., this does NOT apply to Selder's linseed oil paints!], the alkyd paints had difficulty meeting the requirements regarding adequate penetration, elasticity and an authentic appearance during aging and degradation.”

-By applying modern processing techniques to the old art of refining, we produce clean multisaturated oils.
-Pumps, containers, pipes and process vessels are as far as physically possible made from stainless and/or acid-resistent steel.
-This allows us to maintain the high production hygiene necessary to make products of a high and consistent quality.
-The raw materials are introduced to the process via PLC-controlled scales and automated valves, thereby ensuring the exact amounts added at exactly the right times for a perfect and consistent end result.
+By applying modern process engineering to the old art of refining linseed oil, we produce clean unsaturated oils.
+Pumps, containers, pipes and process vessels are as far as possible made from stainless and/or acid-proof steel.
+This enables us to maintain the high production hygiene necessary to make products of a high and consistent quality.
+The raw materials are fed to the process via PLC-controlled scales and automated valves, thereby ensuring that the exact amounts are added at exactly the right times and that the end products always have the correct properties.

-The refined linseed oil is used as the sole binder in Selder & Co's linseed oil paints as well as water-repelling impregnation and varnishing products for wood and porous stone, concrete dust-binding and for anti-corrosion products for metals.
-Read more on our product under the headings PRIMER OIL, FLOOR OIL, FURNITURE OIL, LINSEED VARNISH OIL, STONE OIL, RUSTPROOFING OIL.
+The refined linseed oil is used as binder in Selder & Company's linseed oil paints, as a water-repellent impregnation- and polishing agent for wood and porous stone, as well as corrosion protection of metals.
+Read more on our products under the headings LINSEED OIL PAINTS.
+PRIMER OIL, FLOOR OIL, FURNITURE OIL, LINSEED VARNISH OIL, STONE OIL, RUSTPROOFING OIL.

-The non-drying fatty acids parted from the oil when refining are used to make FLOOR SOFT SOAP and STRONG SOFT SOAP.
+The non-drying fatty acids which we separate from the oil in the refining process, are used to make FLOOR SOFT SOAP and STRONG SOFT SOAP.

-The remaining leftovers are utilised for biogas production.
+The remaining residues are utilized for biogas production.